Training

 When you have prepared yourself adequately in these five categories, then you are properly trained for a marathon swim.
 Everything else is out of your control.
 All that remains between you and the opposite shore is the execution of your well-honed plan, and the grace of the ocean.

-This article has benefited from feedback from Dave van Mouwerik, Theo Schmeeckle, and Rob Dumouchel.
+By Evan Morrison, SBCSA President and the ninth person to swim from Santa Cruz Island to the mainland.
+With feedback from Dave van Mouwerik, Theo Schmeeckle, and Rob Dumouchel.